Descanonge/xarray-histogram/README.md

 ## Documentation

 Documentation and installation steps will be available on readthedocs.

 For now install from source using `pip install -e .`.

 ## Tests and performance

-On its way as well.
+Tests are on the way.
+To compare performances check these notebooks for [numpy](./docs/source/perf_numpy.ipynb) and [dask](./docs/source/perf_dask.ipynb) arrays.

 ## Other packages

-[xhistogram](https://xhistogram.readthedocs.io/en/latest/) already exists and might suit you.
+[xhistogram](https://xhistogram.readthedocs.io/en/latest/) already exists.
 It relies on numpy functions and thus does not benefit of some performance upgrades brought by Boost (see performance comparisons).
-I also hoped to bring similar features with a much simpler code.
+I also hoped to bring similar features with simpler code, relying on dependencies.
 Some additional features of boost (overflow bins, rebinning) can easily be added (this is in the works).

-It is also quite straightforward to compute an histogram from a flattened array with just boost: [Boost: Xarray example](https://boost-histogram.readthedocs.io/en/latest/notebooks/xarray.html), or just dask-histogram by using `dataarray.data.ravel()`.